Global Studies Curriculum

 2.5 Credits, Grade 11

 International Law and Human Rights is designed to instill students with informed and insightful perspectives in the analysis of the history, current trends, and projected future challenges in the fields of International Law and Human Rights.
 Students will analyze the concept of precedent in both International Law and Human Rights, placing the evolution of each discipline in its proper historical context.
-The course covers areas of study ranging from the theoretical underpinnings of natural law and crimes against humanity prosecutions, to the modern application of legal precedents in human rights cases, and to relevant examples in the contemporary world. will be introduced to several concepts, skills, and scenarios that will effectively prepare them for their future endeavors in the advanced social sciences.
+The course covers areas of study ranging from the theoretical underpinnings of natural law and crimes against humanity prosecutions, to the modern application of legal precedents in human rights cases, and to relevant examples in the contemporary world.
+Students will be introduced to several concepts, skills, and scenarios that will effectively prepare them for their future endeavors in the advanced social sciences.

 2.5 Credits, Grade 11